Jerry-ya-ya/JackAndBeanstalks/worklog.md

 - Complete the login and logout feature, turn some navbar to private and connect SQL.

 - Complete the todo feature, create an interceptor, and inject it.

+- Complete the profile feature with editable email, nickname, and avatar.